UniMath/agda-unimath/src/species/products-cauchy-series-species-of-types-in-subuniverses.lagda.md

-# Product of Cauchy series of species of types in a subuniverse
+# Product of Cauchy series of species of types in subuniverses

 ```agda
 module species.products-cauchy-series-species-of-types-in-subuniverses where